Charmenability of arithmetic groups of product type: Preliminaries

 \begin{prop} Let $k$ be a local field and ${\bf G}$ a connected simply connected $k$-isotropic $k$-almost simple $k$-algebraic group and denote $G={\bf G}(k)$.
 Then $\Char(G)=\{1\}$. \end{prop}

-For non-compact simple Lie groups, Proposition~\ref{prop:trivcharlie} is due to Segal and von Neumann, see \cite{SN50}.
-The proof below is based on the same method\footnote{See the discussion in p.
-2 of \cite{BG14} for some history of ideas.}.
+This Proposition is essentially due to Segal and von Neumann who proved it for non-compact simple Lie groups, see \cite{SN50}\footnote{See the discussion in p.\ 2 of \cite{BG14} for some history of ideas.}.

-\begin{proof}[Proof of Propositions~\ref{prop:trivchartree} and \ref{prop:trivcharlie}] In both cases, given a character $\phi\neq 1$ of $G$ we get an isometric action of $G\times G$ on $H_\phi$ where the factor groups (which are the only non-compact normal subgroups) have no fixed point and the vector $\xi_\phi$ is invariant under the diagonal subgroup in $G\times G$, contradicting \cite[Theorem 6.1]{BG14}, using \cite[Theorems 3.4 and 3.7]{BG14}. \end{proof}
+\begin{proof} Our argument is essentially based on Howe-Moore theorem.
+Take a character $\phi$ on $G$ and use the GNS representation to get an isometric action of $G\times G$ on $H_\phi$.
+The stabilizer $H < G \times G$ of $\xi_\phi$ is non-compact as it contains the diagonal subgroup.
+By \cite[Theorem 6.2]{BG14}, we find that $H$ must contain a non-trivial factor of $G$.
+So $\xi_\phi$ is either $G \times 1$ or $1 \times G$ invariant.
+Using again the invariance under the diagonal, we find that $\xi_\phi$ is $G \times 1$-invariant, i.e. $\pi_\phi$-invariant.
+This gives $\phi = 1$. \end{proof}

 The assumption that ${\bf G}$ is $k$-isotropic is equivalent to the non-compactness of ${\bf G}(k)$ and it is essential.
 Indeed, non-trivial compact groups always admit non-trivial characters.
 The following is well known. \begin{prop} Let $K$ be a compact group.
 Then the extremal characters of $K$ are in one to one correspondence with its irreducible representations; the correspondence is given by assigning to the irreducible representation $\pi$ the character $g \mapsto \tr_\pi(\pi(g))$, where $\tr_\pi$ is the normalized trace associated with $\pi$.
-The GNS construction associated with this character gives back the representation $\pi$, with multiplicity $\dim(\pi)$.
+The GNS construction associated with this character is the direct sum of $\dim(\pi)$ copies of $\pi$.

 In particular, every character of $K$ is obtained by a summable convex combination of countably many extremal characters. \end{prop}

 \begin{defn} Let $\phi \in \PD(G)$.
 We say that $\phi$ is \begin{itemize} \item {\em Compact} if $\pi_\phi$ is a compact representation, i.e.\ $\pi_\phi(G)$ is relatively compact in $\cU(H_\phi)$ for the strong operator topology. \item {\em Amenable} if $\pi_\phi$ is amenable, i.e.\ there is a state $\Phi$ on $B(H)$ which is invariant under $\Ad(\pi_\phi(g))$, $g \in G$ or equivalently, $\pi\otimes \overline{\pi}$ weakly contains the trivial representation. \item {\em von Neumann amenable} if $\pi_\phi(G)''$ is an injective von Neumann algebra, i.e.\ there is a conditional expectation $E: B(H_\phi) \to \pi_\phi(G)''$. \end{itemize} \end{defn}